1799 Letter from Geo Washington to Wm Thornton

 Provenance: The letter from George Washington To William Thornton is in the Dixon-Welling collection at Connecticut Historical Society.
 How did the family acquire this letter?

 Possibly the connection may be traced back to the original autograph collector, Elizabeth L. C. Dixon.
-It is possible she acquired the letter with help from her stepmother, Jane Eudora Kirkpatrick Cogswell (1799-1864), whose aunt was Mrs. Margaret Bayard Smith (1777-1844) and close friend of Wm Thornton. – suggested by Caroline Welling Van Deusen (1956-
+It is possible she acquired the letter with help from her stepmother, Jane Eudora Kirkpatrick Cogswell (1799-1864), her aunt was Mrs. Margaret Bayard Smith (1777-1844) and close friend of Wm Thornton. – suggested by Caroline Welling Van Deusen (1956-

 Creator